 About the Author

-Shane is a doctoral candidate in philosophy at the University of Colorado, Boulder.
+Shane has a doctorate in philosophy at the University of Colorado, Boulder.
 He holds an M.A. in philosophy from the University of Colorado, Boulder and a B.A. from Whitworth University where he double majored in philosophy and religion.
 Shane is interested in metaethics, ethical theory, practical rationality, and philosophy of religion.
-He lives in Denver with his wife (Stephanie), son (Maxwell), and dog (Benny).
+He lives in Denver with his wife (Stephanie), son (Maxwell), and dog (Benny). https://trivialorfalse.com